clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

     />
 </div>

 ... and finally made it to the waterfront.
-The golden hour view was spectacular, and the water was glassy and calm.
+The golden hour view was spectacular, and the ocean was glassy and calm.
 I always knew Canada was beautiful, but even in Downtown ?! - I could live here forever.

 <div>
     <img src="../images/vancouverDay1/IMG_2216.jpg"